cpanel/elevate/docs-website-src/content/getting-started.md

 layout: single
 ---

-## Prerequisites

-Before you update your system, make certain that you've met the following requirements:

-* You will need some kind of interactive shell access as the root user.
-  * Having more than one form available is **strongly** recommended, in case a problem during the upgrade prevents use of the primary access method.
-  * Examples of acceptable forms of access include:
-    * root SSH access to the system itself,
-    * direct physical console access,
-    * IPMI remote console access,
-    * access to the virtual console through the hypervisor, or
-    * use of a custom system which is based on one of these methods and is made available by your server provider.
-* You should back up your server before attempting this upgrade.
-The upgrade process tries to detect conditions which will result in a broken system should the process proceed, but this is not perfect.
-  * We strongly recommend that this backup take the form of a whole-system image or snapshot.
-    * Recovery in this case consists of reloading the system from that image or snapshot.
-  * Backups only in the form of individual cPanel accounts will protect data managed by cPanel.
-These backups **will not** protect programs or data not managed by cPanel or allow you to minimize downtime in case of catastrophic failure which results from the upgrade process.
-The cPanel Backup system backs up individual cPanel accounts.
-    * Recovery in this case consists of wiping the existing system, installing the target operating system, installing cPanel on the new operating system, rebuilding all system customizations in a way that is compatible with the new operating system, and restoring the cPanel accounts from the backup.
-    * If individual cPanel account backups are your only backup option, and uptime is a critical consideration, we recommend performing a migration to a new system using the [Transfer Tool](https://docs.cpanel.net/whm/transfers/transfer-tool/) instead of upgrading in-place using ELevate, as this will give you more control over the transition in the event of a failure.
-  * If you do not know how much of your system your backup service covers, contact the provider of that service for further information.
-* Ensure your server is up to date: `yum update`
-* Ensure you are using the last stable version of cPanel & WHM.
-* Use a version of MySQL/MariaDB compliant with the target distribution.
-* [Write down the information needed to open a support request with cPanel](https://docs.cpanel.net/knowledge-base/technical-support-services/how-to-open-a-technical-support-ticket/#support-request-requirements) in case of issues during the upgrade process, since this informaton may become unavailable from the system itself.

-Additional checks can be performed by [downloading the script](#download-the-elevate-cpanel-script) and then [running pre-checks](#pre-upgrade-checks).

-## Risks

-As always, upgrades can lead to data loss or behavior changes that may leave you with a broken system.

-Failure states include but are not limited to:

-* Failure to upgrade the kernel due to custom drivers
-* Incomplete upgrade of software because this code base is not aware of it.

-We recommend you back up (and ideally snapshot) your system so it can be easily restored before continuing.

-This upgrade will potentially take 30-90 minutes to upgrade all of the software.
-During most of this time, the server will be degraded and non-functional.
-We attempt to disable most of the software so that external systems will re-try later rather than fail in an unexpected way.
-However there are small windows where the unexpected failures leading to some data loss may occur.

-### Some of the problems you might find include:

-* x86_64 RPMs not in the primary CentOS repos are upgraded.
-  * `rpm -qa|grep el7`
-* EA4 RPMs are incorrect
-  * EA4 provides different dependencies and linkage on C7/A8 and CL7/CL8
-* cPanel binaries (cpanelsync) are invalid.
-* 3rdparty repo packages are not upgraded (imunify 360, epel, ...).
-* Manually installed Perl XS (arch) CPAN installs invalid.
-* Manually installed PECL need re-build.
-* Cpanel::CachedCommand is wrong.
-* Cpanel::OS distro setting is wrong.
-* MySQL might now not be upgradable (MySQL versions < 8.0 are not normally present on A8).
-* The `nobody` user does not switch from UID 99 to UID 65534 even after upgrading to A8.
-* The cPanel CCS service may not start.

-## Using the script
+# ELevate Your cPanel Server

+This document will provide the information you need to successfully ELevate your cPanel server to a new version.

+You can perform the following elevations:

+* CentOS 7 to AlmaLinux 8
+* CloudLinux 7 to CloudLinux 8
+* Ubuntu 20 to Ubuntu 22

+## Requirements

+Before you update your system, make **certain** that you've met the following requirements.

+ELevate **requires** access to an interactive shell as the `root` user.

+We **strongly** recommend that you have multiple ways to access your server before you attempt to upgrade.
+This ensures you're not locked out of the server if your primary method does not work.
+Ways to access your server may include the following methods:
+  * `root` SSH access to the system.
+  * Direct physical access to the console.
+  * IPMI remote console access.
+  * A virtual console through a hypervisor.
+  * A custom system based on one of previous methods, made available by your server provider.

+## Before you update your server

+Before you ELevate your server, perform the following actions to ensure you're ready to start the process.
+Make certain that you review the [risks](#risks) for this process, as well.

+We **strongly** recommend that you write down the information needed to [open a cPanel support request](https://docs.cpanel.net/knowledge-base/technical-support-services/how-to-open-a-technical-support-ticket/#support-request-requirements).
+If you encounter issues during the upgrade process, this information may not be available from the system itself.

+### Software verification

+We recommend that you verify and update the software on your server before you start the ELevate process.

+* Update your server's packages with your package manager.
+You can use one of the following commands:
+  * RedHat-based servers: `yum update`
+  * Ubuntu-based servers: `apt update`
+* Ensure that you're using the latest stable version of cPanel & WHM.
+If you are not
+* Make certain that you're using a version of MySQL/MariaDB that is compatible with the target distribution.

+We also recommend that you [download the ELevate script](#download-the-elevate-cpanel-script) and [run the pre-checks](#pre-upgrade-checks).
+This will verify that you don't have any [blockers](/content/blockers.md) that will prevent you from upgrading.

+### Backup the server

+You **must** backup your server before you attempt to upgrade.

+While the upgrade process attempts to account for conditions that might result in a broken system, this is not a guarantee.
+We **strongly** recommend that you backup your system with a whole-system image or snapshot.

+If you must recover your system, you will need to reload the system from your image or snapshot.

+The [cPanel Backup](https://docs.cpanel.net/whm/backup/) system **only** backs up individual cPanel accounts.
+Backups of individual cPanel accounts **only** protect data managed by cPanel.
+These backups **do not** contain any programs or data not managed by cPanel.
+If a catastrophic failure happens during the upgrade process, you may have extensive downtime.

+If you must recover your system from individual accounts, you will need to wipe the existing system, install the target operating system, install cPanel on the new operating system, rebuild all system customizations, and restore the cPanel accounts from the backup.

+If individual cPanel account backups are your only backup option, and uptime is a critical consideration, we recommend that you use the [Transfer Tool](https://docs.cpanel.net/whm/transfers/transfer-tool/) to migrate to a new system instead of upgrading in-place using ELevate.
+This provides you with more control over the transition in the event of a failure.

+If you do not know how much of your system your backup service covers, contact your backup service provider for more  information.

+## Updating your server

 ### Download the elevate-cpanel script

-* You can download a copy of the script to run on your cPanel server via:
+Run the following command to download the ELevate script to your cPanel server:

 ```bash
 wget -O /scripts/elevate-cpanel \